A Sojourn in the City of Amalgamation: Summary

 Bolokitten says that "everything in the world is a cause", and he links these causes to abolitionists and slavery.
 He sees two white men and two black women disembarking a boat and follows their group to the city of Amalgamation.
 Bolokitten learns from them that amalgamation is a "fashionable" thing to do in this city.
 The group goes to a church in which a preacher named Wildfire has sermons about the benefits of amalgamation.
 There are contraptions placed throughout the pews and attached to people's noses to "protect" the white members from the smell of their black spouses.
 After the sermon, there is an invitation for those who want to be initiated into the "holy fraternity".

-Wildfire explains to the group that there are two parts of the process to join: boiling, which will get rid of the prejudice, and perfuming, which will keep it away.
+Wildfire explains to the group that there are two parts to the process to join: boiling, which will get rid of the prejudice, and perfuming, which will keep it away.
 During the boiling process, a liquid comes out of the kettle and surrounds the votary, influencing their brains.
 As the boiling begins, things around the room start to move on their own, and everyone starts to dance as if forced, even the narrator.
 They then go into the perfuming room, and the women are bound and flogged severely.
 The women are injected with syringes full of perfume to further purify them, put in a coop that is covered in small holes, and fumigated in an additional boiling process.
 Wildfire then calls for the probosci, which is a "silver wire... attached to the metallic pilaster above [them]," and clasps the small hook on the end of the wire to Hoffle's nose before drawing the nostrils up.
 Bolokitten emphasizes the importance of nose hairs before saying that Mr. Dashey has none.
 Wildfire discovers this and becomes angry, and his tantrum reminds Bolokitten of Jim Crow.
 The door opens to reveal a tall man in a cloak, with a baton in one hand and a lantern in the other, who demands to know what the noise is, and Wildfire yells at them to leave "lest... [they] be plunged into the Great Boiler."